 Episode 3: USING TOOLS

 It’s been known for some time that primates not only use tools but pass on the skills to others.
 How chimpanzees in the Congo originally came up with the idea of “cutlery” remains their secret, but they learn this from more experienced chimpanzees – long thin sticks are good for a certain species of ants, short thick sticks are suitable for eating honey as they can be used to fish out honeycombs from tree hollows.
 And like humans, different families have different customs: While chimpanzees of the Ivory Coast can handle hammers and anvils to crack nuts, others in Tanzania don’t even try.
-Yet other animals have come up with this idea – New Caledonia’s b shape twigs to poke beetle larvae out of tree stumps.
+Yet other animals have come up with this idea – New Caledonia’s straight-beaked crows shape twigs to poke beetle larvae out of tree stumps.
 The crows know exactly what they need to do, the leaves, petioles and branches of two specific tree species are the best for making tools, long enough to reach the larva.
 And dolphins also use tools.
 In Australia, bottlenose dolphins wear sea sponges on their snouts while they rummage around the coral and seabed to stir up the fish they eat.
 It’s thought that the sponge protects the delicate beak, and mothers pass on the trick to their children, mainly to their daughters.
 This seems to lead to a social connectedness, a subculture of “Spongers”.